MyKell069/Full_Stack_Java_Extended_4_1/notes/aws/aws-s3.md

 * Each individual object is put into a **bucket** and you connect to Amazon S3 using a URL.
 * The URL will have the name of your object and the name of your bucket.
 The bucket is just the container in which you put your objects.
 * You use what's called a REST API to connect to S3 using a URL.
-* Your browser does a HTTP PUT request and it puts the objects in the bucket.
+* Your browser does an HTTP PUT request and it puts the objects in the bucket.

 <img src="./images/s3-pic.png" width="400">